cmtat/Elo/README.md

 ### 2. Static Website

 Open `index.html` in your browser (or host the repo with GitHub Pages).
-Load CSVs exported from the CLI—or direct nflverse downloads with compatible headers—and press **Run Model**.
-Calculations happen locally; no backend is required.
+Upload CSVs exported from the CLI, or use the **Auto-Fetch** control to pull the latest `games.csv` snapshot from the nflverse (habitatring.com) repository directly in the browser.
+Then hit **Run Model**—everything executes locally with no backend required.

 ## Input Data Contracts